-The Company is a provider of global property insurance and reinsurance products.
+The Company is a provider of global insurance and reinsurance products.
 The Company was incorporated in the UK on 17 March 2006 and is authorised by the PRA to conduct general insurance business.
-The Company is also authorised by the Bermuda Monetary Authority as a Class 3 general insurer and has a permit issued under the Bermuda Companies Act to enable certain activities related to its insurance business to be performed from Bermuda.
 The Company is a limited liability company with an intermediate holding company, Lancashire Insurance Holdings (UK) Limited.
 LIHL is 100 per cent owned by the ultimate parent company, Lancashire Holdings Limited.
-The common shares of LHL trade on the London Stock Exchange.
+The common shares of LHL trade on the main market of the London Stock Exchange.